birchill/good-bundle/README.md

   filenames they may end up with), or use this with projects that don't use webpack.

-- `outputs` (required) - Where to write the results to.
+- `output` (required) - Where to write the results to.

-  Currently this array only takes one element.
-Any extra elements are ignored.
+  - `format` (optional) - `"csv"` or `"json"`.
+Defaults to `"csv"`.
+    An array may be specified to output to CSV and JSON.
+    The first format listed in the array will be treated as the primary source when looking for historical results to compare the current result against.

   - `bucket` (required) - The S3 bucket in which to store the result.
     If a webpack stats file is specified (see `stats` below), it will also be